antonlogvinenko/jacket/README.md

     * on reported pieces invoke macroexpansions, supress errors (not compiled macro)
     * start from the beginning with the new AST

+    * What about macros using macros?
+Exclude from expansion or preexpand them?

     * lists correct support
     * remove old code
     * `, ~, ~@, lists correct support